SIFMA NOW!

 TAKE ACTION TO SAVE LIVES!

-• Amplify this call to action, show broad support for OPC, and pressure #MApoli elected leadership to do everything within their power to authorize OPC in MA to save lives now by sharing on social media.
+• Amplify this call to action, show broad support for OPC, and pressure #MApoli legislators and elected leadership to do everything within their power to authorize OPC in MA to save lives now by sharing on social media.

 ACTION RESOURCESSample emails, talking points, and social media graphics and messaging can be found in our advocacy toolkit.